 Text and photos: Daliri Oropeza

-PUEBLA.- María Eugenia Sánchez Díaz has dedicated herself to study the mestizo ideology and its repercussions since the colonial era, through the Nation state, until the present day.
-Cordial racism, inequity, and social rifts are her subject of inquiry, but also the identities and the processes of social transformation.
+PUEBLA.- María Eugenia Sánchez Díaz has dedicated herself to the study of mestizo ideology and its repercussions since the colonial era, through the formation of the Nation state, and until the present day.
+Cordial racism, inequity, and social rifts are her subjects of inquiry, but also identities and processes of social transformation.

-As a doctor in sociology she reflects from this perspective and launches a call to dignity in the face of the 2021 we are living, in which the government announced commemorations for the 500 years of the fall of Tenochtitlán from the institutional discourse of the government in office.
+The doctor of sociology makes a reflection from this perspective and launches a call to dignity in light of the 2021 we are living, in which the government announced a commemoration of the 500 years since the fall of Tenochtitlán from the institutional discourse of the current government.
 In this conversation, María Eugenia evokes her 2011 book published with Jorge Gómez Izquierdo.
 The Mestizo Ideology, Guadalupe-ism and Its Social Repercussions.

-In this context, she speaks of her conclusions and of Zapatismo:
+It is in this context that she speaks of her conclusions and of Zapatismo:

 “Dignity, as a sociocultural construct, which they have built at the price of unimaginable resistance, has an impressive subversive potency, and the announcement of the trip to Spain seems to me of incalculable human value,” affirms the doctor in sociology.